 The multiplier is usually between 1.5 and 5.
 Your financial losses are simply multiplied by the multiplier to arrive at your assumed pain and suffering.
 For example, if the insurance company agrees to a multiplier of 3 and your economic damages are $200,000, you can receive an additional $600,000 for pain and suffering.

 More serious injuries receive higher multipliers.
 It’s important to have an experienced personal injury attorney by your side to advocate for the highest possible value in your case.
 To learn more about this process, call our personal injury attorneys at Roman Austin Personal Injury Lawyers for legal advice today.

 How Can Contributory Negligence Laws Impact the Value of My Personal Injury Case?

-The comparative fault rule in Florida allows accident victims to recover compensation even if they were partly responsible for their own injuries.
+The modified comparative fault rule in Florida allows accident victims to recover compensation if they were 50% or less responsible for their own injuries.
 The value of your personal injury case can be reduced by the percentage of fault attributed to your actions.

-For Answers to Questions Like “How Much is My Personal Injury Case Worth?”
-Contact Roman Austin Personal Injury Lawyers Today
+For Answers to Your Questions, Contact Roman Austin Personal Injury Lawyers Today

 Don’t let the insurance company take advantage of you.
 Don’t hesitate to contact us.
 Give a call to Roman Austin Personal Injury Lawyers today at (727) 787-2500 to speak with an experienced Clearwater personal injury lawyer who can even the playing field.